-- Be aware that if you purchase property today with historically low interest rates and they remain fixed you mortgage cost will be constant over a 20-30 years period while your rental price will increase with the inflation (typically 2-3% per year – so optimistically increase of 48% (constant 2% increase) or 80% (constant 3% increase) for a period of 20 years).
+- Be aware that if you purchase a property today with historically low-interest rates and they remain fixed your mortgage cost will be constant over a 20-30 years period while your rental price will increase with the inflation (typically 2-3% per year – so optimistically increase of 48% (constant 2% increase) or 80% (constant 3% increase) for a period of 20 years).

 - Talking about pension and aging, once your house paid off you are free to for example sell it, buy a new house and invest the rest effortlessly.
 Luc Brialy takes an example on his website of a couple selling their Grenoble house after the kids moved out and purchasing another one in fantastic Ecuador for 75 000 EUR.
 The same applies if you simply move to a smaller house when you are older, you can live a more comfortable pension time.